ayhanyigid/kerkenes-router/README.md

 ### The MIT License (MIT)

-Copyright (c) 2016 Simon Sessingø / simple-php-router
+Copyright (c) 2016 Simon Sessingø / kerkenes-php-router

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal